 Ride the Jasper SkyTram

 Take the Jasper SkyTram up Whistlers Mountain and feast your eyes on the incredible high alpine views.
-It’s Canada’s longest and highest aerial tramway, but you’ll have to cough up $59.95 per adult (2023) to go up.
+It’s Canada’s longest and highest aerial tramway, but you’ll have to cough up $67.00 per adult (2024) to go up or $53.60 if you go early or late in the day.

 Once on top there is some truly excellent hiking including the 5.5 hour challenging Indian Ridge hike that starts from the Upper Gondola.
 On a clear day you can see Mount Robson in British Columbia.
 This is one of the top things to do in Jasper in summer.